ewanp2025/XpressiveTools/README.md

 Logic Converter	- Migrates code between Xpressive versions (e.g., Time t to Samples s).
 WIP only works for PCM samples and only with very short ones.

 Key Mapper	- Splits the keyboard into zones so you can play different logic on different keys.
-BROKEN.
+WIP only tested with legacy.

 Step Gate	- A 16-step rhythmic gate to pulse your sounds in sync with the BPM.
 WIP tested working on legacy.